byacoubi/nodeorder/README.txt

 nodes" on any admin/taxonomy/VID pages where the vocabulary has been set to orderable.

+- Navigate to administer --> settings --> nodeorder, where you can set some options that determine the way nodeorder works.

 TECHNICAL NOTES:

 Upon installation, this module adds a new column (weight_in_tid) to the